-- Reviewing the experiences of transitions between services supporting CYP with SEND with parent carers and CYP. - Embedding longer term planning for CYP into processes. - Strengthening person centred planning across services working with CYP with SEND from Year 9 upwards. - Developing and describing Preparation for Adulthood pathways by focusing on outcomes in four key areas: - o Independent living - Employment - Community inclusion - Living healthily - Improving transition and annual reviews for CYP with EHCPs in Year 9 and above to ensure they include effective and responsive planning for adulthood based on young people's aspirations. - Ensuring there are robust pathways and processes in place with local authority adult social care to ensure timely assessment of need as highlighted in the Care Act 2014. - Improving transitions between health services as young people move into adulthood and reviewing commissioned services to ensure they meet the health needs of young people with SEND from the age of 18. - Ensuring there is consistent understanding and implementation of the Mental Capacity Act and Deprivation of Liberties duties across professionals working with CYP with SEND.
+- Ensuring that information about criteria for access to services for CYP with SEND is clear on the SEND Local Offer and developing this content to include information about what support is available if a CYP does not meet the threshold for support. - Reviewing the experiences of transitions between services supporting CYP with SEND with parent carers and CYP and agreeing and putting in place improvements needed. - Redesigning service structures and processes to improve transitions as part of the All Age Disability programme - Embedding longer term planning for CYP into processes within the newly designed All Age Disability Service. - Strengthening person centred planning across services working with CYP with SEND from Year 9 upwards. - Developing and describing Preparation for Adulthood pathways through the All Age Disability program focused on outcomes in four key areas: - Independent living - Employment - Community inclusion - Living healthily - Improving transition and annual reviews for CYP with EHCPs in Year 9 and above to ensure they include effective and responsive planning for adulthood based on young

+- people's aspirations. - Improving transitions between health services as young people move into adulthood and reviewing commissioned services to ensure they meet the health needs of young people with SEND from the age of 18 - Ensuring there is consistent understanding and implementation of the Mental Capacity Act and Deprivation of Liberties duties across professionals working with CYP with SEND.
+Alongside this, supporting parent carers to enable their children to take increasing responsibility for decision making as they grow older.